Liu Guoqiang

-Liu Guoqiang (刘国强; born December 1953) is a former Chinese politician who spent his entire career in his home-province Liaoning.
-He was investigated by China's top anti-graft agency in July 2020.
-He has retired for three years, prior to that, he served as vice-chairman of the Liaoning Provincial Committee of the Chinese People's Political Consultative Conference (CPPCC) from 2013 to 2017, vice-governor of Liaoning from 2001 to 2013, and mayor of Benxi from 2000 to 2001.
+Liu Guoqiang (刘国强; born December 1953) is a former Chinese politician.
+He spent his entire career in his home-province Liaoning.
+He was investigated by the Central Commission for Discipline Inspection in July 2020, and has since retired.
+Prior to that, he served as vice-chairman of the Liaoning Provincial Committee of the Chinese People's Political Consultative Conference (CPPCC) from 2013 to 2017, vice-governor of Liaoning from 2001 to 2013, and mayor of Benxi from 2000 to 2001.
 He was a delegate to the 10th and 11th National People's Congress.

 In November 2022, Liu was sentenced to death with a two-year reprieve for bribery.

 Early life and education

 Liu was born in Benxi, Liaoning, in December 1953.
 After the outbreak of the Cultural Revolution, he became a sent-down youth in his home-county for a short time.
 In September 1970, he joined as a worker at the Department of Transport of Benxi Iron and Steel Company, where he worked for almost eight years.
 In March 1978, he was accepted to Dalian Railway Institute (now Dalian Jiaotong University).
 After graduating in January 1982, he continued to work at Benxi Iron and Steel Company.
 He served in various posts before serving as general manager in May 1997.